Empowering Your Financial Journey

 Other Academic Accommodations

 The Student Accessibility Services Office (SAS) at Iowa State University is a unit in the Dean of Students Office that supports students with disabilities related to the services and programs that enable their access to education and university life.
 SAS assists students in obtaining accommodations needed to succeed in their classwork, internships, and participation in campus activities.
-SAS believes that equity, social justice, and diversity are essential to creating/maintaining an environment of equal access and opportunity for all.
-We believe that disability is a naturally occurring aspect of the diversity of life, and that it is an integral part of both society and the Iowa State University campus community.

 Students interested in applying for services should begin the process by reviewing our New Student Information and completing the online Registration Form.